Portugal's PM tries to soothe investors; BES says can cover any losses

 Phoebus Theologites, chief investment officer at SteppenWolf Capital, said there was little risk of contagion for the rest of the euro zone for now, and Portugal’s central bank could engineer a merger if it felt this could help.

-“The Portuguese central bank will stabilize the situation and even if the worst should come to pass, a merger will take care of the problem,” he said.
+“The Portuguese central bank will stabilise the situation and even if the worst should come to pass, a merger will take care of the problem,” he said.

 “This correction only serves as a reminder that nothing is yet fixed in the euro zone and that, no matter how much money the ECB ends up printing, it will not jump-start the euro zone’s economies because the euro zone’s troubled banks will need to absorb much of this money for their balance sheets.”